zhenliatbrown/MESO-DPD_LAMMPS/doc/src/region2vmd.rst

 <Build_package>` page for more info.

 Only the following region styles are currently supported: *block*, *cone*, *cylinder*, *prism*, and *sphere*.
+Regions formed from unions or intersections of regions are not supported.

 For region style *cone* one of the two radii must be zero, since the equivalent VMD graphics primitive does not support truncated cones.
+Also the VMD graphics primitive does not support open cones.

+For region style *cylinder*, because of a restriction of the equivalent VMD graphics primitive, both ends of the cylinder must be open to draw an open cylinder, otherwise a closed cylinder is drawn.

-Moving or rotating regions as well as unions or intersecting regions are also currently not supported.
+Rotating regions are not supported.

 Related commands
 """"""""""""""""